likornguth/SmashStatCalculator/README.txt

 dash: 1826.000000
 runspeed: 1595.000000

-Peach outranks Mario in class
+Pikachu outranks Peach in class
-Mario has 9.0 lbs on Peach
+Peach has 10.0 lbs on Pikachu
-Type of combat (1 for armed, 0 for unarmed):0
+Type of combat (1 for armed, 0 for unarmed):1
-Type of terrain (1 - earth, 2 - air, 3 - fire, 4 - water)4
+Type of terrain (1 - earth, 2 - air, 3 - fire, 4 - water)2

-armed: 0, terrain: 4
+armed: 1, terrain: 2
+wdiff: -1.2 , sdiff: 9
-Mario wins this round!
+Pikachu wins this round!